schlick7/LuteForMobile/docs/stuff.md

 lazy loading?

 ## Add page turn animation? - First attempt broke hard!

+Make it so fullscreen top bar doesn't reopen when in the top pixel range if scrolling down.

 ### TTS options: On device, local-OpenAI endpoint, OpenAI, None
   - better on device Names?